Are you or someone you know suffering? Stressed? Burnt out?

 Is there a life situation that is overwhelming you right now?

-Everyone – individuals, families and organizations – struggles at times.
+Everyone – individuals, couples and families – struggles at times.
 It’s just part of being human.

 It takes courage and strength to turn toward our problems and make changes to be healthier and happier.
 It’s not easy.
 But it is so worthwhile.
 And we can help.